How McCarthy powered through a chaotic conference — again

 Some see that conflict as healthy for the House GOP.

 “This is a dynamic House majority.
-It is the most dynamic House majority that Republicans have seen in 25 years,” said Rep. Dan Bishop (R-N.C.).
+It is the most dynamic House majority that Republicans have seen in 25 years,” said Bishop.

 The pressures of getting the votes for the defense bill did not stop McCarthy from setting up a photo line in Statuary Hall and spending around 45 minutes taking photos with tourists on Thursday.